The Pros and Cons of Underground Data Centers

 2. Project Savings

 Above-ground data centers are often built from scratch, starting with the foundation and exterior structure.
 In solid stone caves and mining shafts, the exterior shell already exists.
-This advantage reduces construction costs significantly.
+This advantage significantly reduces construction costs and provides sufficient infrastructure to build a data center grounding system.

 On the surface, organizations build data centers to withstand harsh weather and natural disasters.
 Underground structures are naturally protected to save even more money.